bswinnerton/blog/_drafts/2017-12-21-configuring-kvm-on-clear-linux.md

 Kind=bridge
 ```

-Next, we create the bridge's `.network` file which defines how the interface should get an IP address:
+Next, we create the bridge's `.network` file which defines how the interface should be configured.
+We're interested in defining how it should get an IP address:

 `/etc/systemd/network/br0.network`